-Take your startup from the drawing
+Take your startup from

-board to the real world
+the campus to the real world

 A pitch competition for campus based startups.
 It is open to both idea stage entrepreneurs as well as operational startups based out of colleges and universities.
 In the past, startups with one to five founders in college have participated.
 Over a period of 6 months, the teams are mentored by TiE members and ecosystem partners, undergo a wide range of workshops on topics relating to business, pitch their ideas to a jury at the local level, and if selected, compete with the winning teams from across the globe.
 The winning teams get cash and in-kind prizes worth $100,000, as well as the opportunity to pitch to potential investors.

 ALL EVENTS VIRTUAL